 Ready for a gay Valencia tour?

-Ready for a gay Valencia tour in a bear community approach?
-Here’s the interview of Juan, a local Gaybassador of the city.
+Here’s the interview of Juan, a local from the city.

 Hello Juan, tell us a bit more about you